 Intended learning outcomes

-- develop understanding of the ways singing and song writing supports young people's wellbeing, social and educational engagement and creative, artistic and emotional expression
+- Demonstrate an understanding of the ways singing and songwriting supports social, creative, artistic and emotional expression

-- develop understanding of the ways young people use singing and song writing for expressing values, beliefs and personal and cultural identity
+- Reflect critically on the ways diverse groups of people have used singing and songwriting in various social contexts for expressing values, beliefs and personal and cultural identity

-- explore working collaboratively in informal music making groups
+- Work collaboratively in informal music making groups

-- explore contemporary music technologies, including digital audio production and recording technology and desktop software
+- Apply contemporary music technologies, including digital audio production and recording technology and desktop software.